 - Have a strong commitment to cross-cultural understanding and peace as shown through professional and academic achievements and personal or community service

 - Show potential for leadership

 - Have at least three years of full-time experience in peace or development work

 - Be able to explain how their plan to promote peace aligns with Rotary’s mission

 - Candidates for Makerere University: Either be from Africa, have worked in Africa, or work with African communities or initiatives outside the continent.

-Candidates have until May 15 to submit applications to their district.
-Districts must submit endorsed applications to The Rotary Foundation by 1 July.
-Learn more about the endorsement process.
+Candidates have until 15 May to submit applications to The Rotary Foundation.
+Rotary endorsers must submit endorsements to The Rotary Foundation by 1 July.
+Find endorsement instructions.